camunda/camunda/docs/src/appendix/gateway-health-probes.md

 The following health indicators are enabled by default
 * Gateway Started - checks whether the Gateway is running (i.e. not currently starting and not yet shut down)
+* Gateway Cluster Awareness - checks whether the Gateway is aware of other nodes in the cluster
 * Disk Space - checks that the free disk space is greater than 10 MB
 * Memory - checks that at least 10% of max memory are still available